 - Get people thinking about the full potential of what architecture could do for Northern Ireland – for citizens, tourists and investors.

 - Highlight and celebrate the contribution to architecture made by people who are not architects.

 - Showcase the best student projects from Belfast’s two architecture schools.

 - Strengthen the connection between those studying architecture and architectural practices.

 - Showcase the creativity and talent of early-career architects.

-Part 1: An exhibition of the best student projects and revealing the winners of the RSUA Bronze and Silver medal winners.
+- An exhibition of the best student projects and revealing the winners of the RSUA Bronze and Silver medals.

-Part 2: An exhibition of the ideas submitted to the RSUA/JP Corry #MyBelfastIdea Design Competition which challenges Early Career Architects to react to the fall-out from the devastating fire at Bank Buildings/Primark in Belfast city centre by generating ideas for a temporary intervention or interventions to the built environment which will help attract people to the surrounding area.
+- An exhibition of the ideas submitted to the Early Career Design Competition which challenges Early Career Architects to react to the contemporary theme.
+The competition seeks ideas for a temporary intervention or interventions which recognise the importance of recreation to the built environment.

-Part 3: Recognition of the contribution to architecture in Northern Ireland by two non-architects and the granting to them of RSUA Honorary Membership.
+- Recognition of the contribution to architecture in Northern Ireland by non-architects and the granting to them of RSUA Honorary Membership.